Click here to view an animated version of this procedure.

 - Evaluate the cause of bleeding in postmenopausal women

-- Evaluate heavy menstrual bleeding or bleeding between menstrual periods
+- Evaluate heavy menstrual bleeding or bleeding between periods

 - Obtain a tissue sample to test for cancer or precancerous conditions